achmat-samsodien/Bourne-Again/README.md

-# Wicked-Cool-Shell-Scripts-
+# Bourne-Again
-Shell scripts from Wicked Cool and other sources
+Shell scripts from day to day workings